Neutral Toned Christmas Tree Featuring Presents Underneath

 4. Orange

-Orange Christmas Tree
+Christmas Tree Featuring Orange Decorations

 5. Pastel Pink

-Pastel Pink Christmas Tree
+Blush Pink and White Christmas Tree

 Pastel decorations are very trendy this year.
 Consider incorporating a delicate shade of pastel pink to spruce up the look of the Christmas tree.
 The color scheme can provide a solid feminine vibe without feeling childish or too visually overpowering.
 Mix the pink tone with similar pastel colors for a more cohesive look.
 Due to its soft color quality, pastel pink can often act as a neutral tone which means it’s paired flawlessly with beige, white, and cream shades.